Update: Similac Lawsuit Filed Over Infant's NEC Death

 What's the Problem?

 Premature babies do best on breast milk or human donor milk for a balanced diet.
 However, breastfeeding is not always possible in NICUs.
-Many low birth weight infants also need additional calories, so many NICU medical professionals use natural milk with a Similac baby formula.
+Many low-birth-weight infants also need additional calories, so many NICU medical professionals use natural milk with a baby formula from Similac.

 Unfortunately, most baby formula products are cow's milk-based, which is difficult for premature babies to digest properly, leading to a severe and often deadly gastrointestinal disease known as necrotizing enterocolitis NEC.

 Unfortunately, Similac Baby Formula is used in NICUs across the U.S. Similac Human Milk Fortifier Special Care is specially designed for newborn preemies.
-In addition, NeoSure and Human Milk Fortifier are both made by Similac.
 When preterm babies feed on them, these baby formula products may increase the risk of NEC.

 FDA Warns Against Abbott Baby Formulas After Infant Dies